vjousse/lucky-blog/content/en/2021-06-02-crystal-lang-syntax-highlighting-with-noir-and-lucky.md

 ## Conclusion

 Crystal and NOIR provide a __solid fundation to highlight code__ on the server side.
-Even if only 7 languages are available for now (crystal, css, html, javascript, json, python, ruby) it should be straightforward to port other languages using some [examples from Rouge](https://github.com/rouge-ruby/rouge/tree/master/lib/rouge/lexers).
+Even if only 7 languages are available for now (`crystal`, `css`, `html`, `javascript`, `json`, `python`, `ruby`) it should be straightforward to port other languages using some [examples from Rouge](https://github.com/rouge-ruby/rouge/tree/master/lib/rouge/lexers).

+I really enjoy playing around with the Crystal libs out there.
+It looks like Crystal just need a little bit more ❤️ to be the new defacto "__dynamic language with an useful compiler__".

 That's all for today folks.
 Don't hesitate to [reach out to me](/about) if you have any question.
 Enjoy! 🎉